ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

         .AddModelError("TestError", "TestErrorMessage"))
 ```

-As you can see the **"WithSetup"** method will come in handy wherever the fluent API does not provide a specific arrange method.
+The **"WithSetup"** method will come in handy wherever the fluent API does not provide a specific arrange method.
 As a side note - My Tested ASP.NET Core MVC provides an easy way to set up the model state dictionary, but we will cover it later in this tutorial.

-Each one of these three ways for arranging the controller is fine but stick with the third option for now.
+Each one of these three ways for arranging the controller is fine, but we will stick with the third option.

 ## Act

 We need to act!
-In other words we need to call the action method.
+In other words, we need to call the action method.
 We do not need an actual request model to test the desired logic, so let's pass a null value as a parameter.
 Add this line to the test:

 ```c#
 .Calling(c => c.ChangePassword(null))